pavannagula/Fraud-Detection-E2E-ML-project-using-MLflow/README.md

 Data Validation Pipeline - `Data_Validation.py` -> Data Validation steps which involves validation of Pre-defined schema and returns validation status.

 ### Data Transformation
-> During the transformation stage, I have used "chain of reaction" method to build the whole data transformation pipeline which included feature engineering, data transformation and feature scaling.
+> During the transformation stage, I used the "chain of reaction" method to build the whole data transformation pipeline which included feature engineering, data transformation and feature scaling.
 By interlinking these components in a sequential manner, I ensured that the data flowed seamlessly from one step to the next, resulting in a streamlined and automated transformation process

 Data Transformation Pipeline - `Data_Transformation.py` -> which involved Chaining Method to build the whole transformation pipeline.

 ### Model Building
-> In the model building stage, I split the dataset into training and testing subsets and trained an XGBoost classifier using the defined parameters from the params.yaml file.
+> In the model-building stage, I split the dataset into training and testing subsets and trained an XGBoost classifier using the defined parameters from the params.yaml file.
 The trained model was then stored as "model.joblib" in the model training artifacts folder, ready for deployment.
 This approach ensures an efficient and reproducible process for creating and archiving the model for future use

 Model Building Pipeline - `Model_Trainer.py` -> Involved train test split and XGBoost Model training